By Caroline Hulse

 Meet The Adults.

-Claire brings her new boyfriend Patrick (never Pat), a seemingly sensible, eligible from a distance, Iron-Man-in-Waiting.
+Claire brings her new boyfriend Patrick, a seemingly eligible Iron-Man-in-Waiting.
 Matt brings the new love of his life Alex, funny, smart, and extremely patient.
 Scarlett, their daughter, brings her imaginary friend Posey.
 He's a rabbit.

-Together the five of them grit their teeth over Forced Fun activities, drinking a little too much after bed-time, oversharing classified secrets about their pasts and, before you know it, their holiday is a powder keg that ends - where this story starts - with a tearful, frightened, call to the police...
+Together the five (or six?) of them grit their teeth over Organized Fun activities, drinking too much after bed time, oversharing classified secrets about their pasts and, before they know it, their holiday is a powder keg that ends - where this story starts - with a call to the police...

 But what happened?
 They said they'd all be adults about this...